daniel-wojahn/tibetan-text-metrics/README.md

 - Performance: memory-profiler

 ## Usage

+> **⚠️ Important**: This tool requires at least one Tibetan section marker (*sbrul shad*, ༈) at the beginning of each input text.
+These markers are essential for the text segmentation functionality and preprocessing steps.

 1. Prepare your input files:
    - Place your POS-tagged Tibetan text files in the `input_files/` directory